MrYsLab/telemetrix-rpi-pico-2w/docs/index.md

             # Your code here.
 ```
 Upon receiving a data change report message from the Pico,
-the client
-creates a
-list containing the data describing the change event and calls the associated callback
+the client creates a list containing the data describing the change
-function
-passing in the list as a parameter.
+event and calls the associated callback function, passing the list as a parameter.

 For a digital data change, the list would contain the following: